 A great building site with 1.62 acres and 201 feet of sand beach frontage is available just north of Marquette.
-Plus, a boathouse was approved for this parcel by the Army Corps of Engineers, and the owner will provide the plans.

 This property lies close to the mouth of the Little Garlic River, 10 miles and about as many minutes north of Marquette’s city limit.
 Forest cover ranges from monarch red and white pine near the lake to sugar maples on the higher land behind.
 Also, if you want even more privacy, the seller will consider selling an additional neighboring parcel with about 500 feet of frontage.